Social-Systems-Lab/vibe/README.md

 ### Applications

 -   **`apps/vibe-cloud-api`**: The central service that handles user identity, authentication, and data storage.
 It provides the backend for the Vibe ecosystem.
--   **`apps/test-app`**: A minimal client application used for testing and demonstrating the core features of the Vibe platform.
+-   **`apps/vibe-cloud-ui`**: Contains rich UI for auth flows.
--   **`apps/vibe-web`**: A more feature-rich web application that serves as a second client for testing multi-app scenarios.
+-   **`apps/vibe-feeds`**: A social media feeds client application used for testing and demonstrating the core features of the Vibe platform.

 ### Packages